 Octagonal chapels are unusual things.
 The lovely Beulah Calvinistic Methodist Chapel in Margam, near Port Talbot, is very proudly ours.
 We call it Capel Y Groes after the village for which it was originally built, or The Round Chapel – we soften those corners.

-Grade 2-listed and made of sandstone and slate, Beulah was built in its current form in 1905.
+Grade II* and made of sandstone and slate, Beulah was built in its current form in 1905.
 It had to be moved in 1974 for the development of the M4 motorway, but it survived the trip.
 It has sat in Tollgate Park near Margam since 1976, and is still a beautiful sight today.

 Margam Abbey, Margam, Port Talbot

 The lovely Margam Abbey was once the richest monastic houses in Wales.
 Today, it not only holds four mass services on a Sunday, but also serves its community in other ways.
 It has a music foundation which encourages young people to play in its beautiful building, and runs a simple restaurant in the nearby parish hall.
 Called the Abbot's Kitchen, a Pilgrim's Afternoon Tea or High Tea here can be combined with an abbey tour, and followed by a service of Said Evening Prayer.